 Most people know what they're getting into when they visit a Krispy Kreme location—namely, delicious, delicious doughnuts—but apparently it's possible to walk away from the experience with a shattered worldview.

-At some point, however, Saidan became aware that Krispy Kreme actually uses sugar, syrup, and artificial flavoring to mimic the flavor of the fruits and maple syrup in question in some of its offerings.
-Realizing there was no easy recourse to nutritional information in-store and feeling cheated of the health benefits of the noticeably absent ingredients—because apparently some people consider things like antioxidant content when purchasing doughnuts—he decided to file suit against Krispy Kreme.
+At some point, however, Saidan became aware that Krispy Kreme actually uses sugar, syrup, and artificial flavouring to mimic the flavour of the fruits and maple syrup in question in some of its offerings.
+Realising there was no easy recourse to nutritional information in-store and feeling cheated of the health benefits of the noticeably absent ingredients—because apparently some people consider things like antioxidant content when purchasing doughnuts—he decided to file suit against Krispy Kreme.